Facebook donation fees recently went away for nonprofit fundraising campaigns on their social media platform.

 “By giving people the power to share, we’re making the world more transparent.”
 Mark Zuckerberg

-Over the past few years, Facebook has also seen the value that their social media platform can provide nonprofits.
+Over the past few years, Facebook has also seen the value that its social media platform can provide nonprofits.
 A Facebook press release recognized that there were over 150 million users connected to a specific cause in 2015.

 Until recently there was all but one catch…Facebook charged 5% donation fees to nonprofits using these features on each fundraising transaction.

-During the same press conference, Zuckerberg also stated that fee’s for personal fundraisers will remain the same at 6.9% for individuals in the U.S. and 8.8% for participants in Canada.
+During the same press conference, Zuckerberg also stated that fees for personal fundraisers will remain the same at 6.9% for individuals in the U.S. and 8.8% for participants in Canada.

 This is big news for the nonprofit community as other comparable online fundraising tools on average charge 6-8% transaction fees.